Stoy Family of New Jersey

 It's clear from this record that if Philip changed his name from Stoydja to Stoy as Walter recollects, then it was prior to 1791.
 There are significant conflicts between Walter's remembrances and the records.
 In the census of 1850, Philip and Catherine were both listed as being born in New Jersey5.
 Furthermore, the census records of 1880 show that, of Philip's children still alive, two state their father was born in New Jersey and one states Pennsylvania.
 If he were born elsewhere, especially other than the United States, they would have said so - they did not, suggesting that Philip was not the immigrant Walter made him to be.

-Another record adds confusion to the question of Philip's wife - it's the will of John Rodgers6 in 1797 wherein Philip was an executor and Catherine Stoy, daughter of John Rodgers, was mentioned.
+Another record clarifies the question of Philip's wife - it's the will of John Rodgers6 in 1797 wherein Philip was an executor and Catherine Stoy, daughter of John Rodgers, was mentioned.
 There are three signatures by Philip in this will and they can be compared to his signature on his own will of 1852,7 and they are all the same signature (see the sidebar).
-Walter apparently said that Catherine Klutch was Philip's wife in an interview where the source is not cited.8 More extensive research is needed to resolve the issue of Catherine's surname but Rodgers appears the best conclusion based on available information and is used in the database.
+The book This Is Haddonfield8, published in 1963, discussed some of the content of the interview and added the comment that Catherine Klutch was Philip's wife.
+This comment was unsourced and repeated in a manuscript by Larry Garris in 1994, housed at the Camden Historical Society9.
+Unfortunately, Klutch/Clutch has stuck as Philip's wife's surname even though there's no evidence.
+In fact, an analysis of extensive information on the Clutch family of New Jersey shows that Walter's grandmother, Margaret, was Margaret Clutch - see the research report on Margaret Clutch for the proof - Walter had confused his grandmother with his great-grandmother.

-Walter may have confused his mother's ancestry, which was Swedish through her Fish family, with that of his grandfather's - it's difficult to say.
+Walter may have confused his grandfather's ancestry with his mother's ancestry, which was Swedish through her Fish family - it's difficult to say.
 The mention of Lebanon County, Pennsylvania by Walter may be significant because that was the home of Rev Heinrich Wilhelm Stoÿ from 1767-1801.
-Wilhelm had no known son named Philip but more research on early Stoy immigrants to Pennsylvania may be helpful.
+Wilhelm had no known son named Philip and extensive research on early Stoy immigrants to Pennsylvania has shown no connection except for one record, discussed below.

 James Stoy, Philip's oldest child, who pre-deceased him by ten years, was a substantial businessman in the Haddon Township area, operating a sawmill by 1820 in the Crystal Lake area and then purchasing 150 acres of land adjacent to Crystal Lake, where he made his home.
 This property went to his heirs after his early death in 1842.